sboily/wazo-user-group-max/README.md

-Add the capacity to a user to receive only 2 calls maximum in a group ring.
+Enable the functionality for a user to receive a maximum of only two calls in a group ring.

 To install this plugin.

     apt install wazo-plugind-cli
     wazo-plugind-cli -c "install git https://github.com/sboily/wazo-user-group-max"

+To remove the plugin.

+    wazo-plugind-cli -c "uninstall quintana/wazo-user-group-max"